EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 The following example uses the `k8s_standard_pgd` registry in `docker.enterprisedb.com`.
 Following is the description of set options.
-- `global.image.repository`: The repository where the PG4K-PGD and PG4K operator image downloaded from.
+- `global.image.repository`: The repository where the PG4K-PGD and PG4K operator image are downloaded from.
 This is a global setting, which is shared for both PG4K-PGD and PG4K operators.
 - `PGD_IMAGE_NAME`: The location where the PGD image are pulled from.
 - `PGD_PROXY_IMAGE_NAME`: The location where PGD Proxy image are pulled from, usually